prabhdeepsamra/laptop/index.md

 The first thing I did when I recieved the desktop in the mail was weight it.
 It was too heavy, and I decided to build the case out of wood on account of how heavy the metal case was.
 I opened it up and took it apart to see how much space could be saved.
 I made the foolish mistake of doing this before even making sure it even worked.

 I came to my senses and hooked up the cabling to the computer and LCD to make sure everything worked.
+Mind the mess.
+I'm still under 20.

 ![Image](https://user-images.githubusercontent.com/9144361/32307217-97cb004e-bf3c-11e7-9139-d9c99315a78e.jpg)